 - Grundriss (Ground view) : The lay-out of the property.

-A tax consultant can help you find the best system so, depending on your case, there are as little costs as possible owning or renting out the flat.
+A tax consultant can help you find the best system so there are as little costs as possible owning or renting out the flat.
 They can often help you grasp you a better picture of what the total cost of ownership could be.
 Many variables come into the deal so it could be a good idea to spend a bit of money on a tax consultant to potentially save thousands in the future.
 It’s not a necessary to involve a tax consultant but it’s advised.

 Lawyers are not necessarily involved in the process of buying an apartment in Berlin either but they can be helpful to draft a sales contract or even pre-sales agreement one.
 Just as a tax consultant, they can also guide you through the different technicalities of owning and optimizing the costs of a flat.
 Some Steuerberater have a lawyers’ practice they work with, or even have one internally.
 In addition to analyze the contract, they can also represent the buyer at the notary.
 This is often the case if the buyer is not living in Germany or does not speak German.
 So a perfection option especially for investors as they have to come only once for selection the flat.
 The notary has to check if all parties involved understand the contract when he reads it in front of all parties involved.
 If a person who does not speak German wants to buy an apartment in Berlin without a lawyer an interpret has to be a the appointment at the notary.

-In opposition to some countries, notaries in Germany don’t have a advisory role during the transaction.
+Unlike in some other countries, notaries in Germany don’t have a advisory role during the transaction.
 They stay neutral and are purely there to execute and make the transaction visible & official to the eye of the German state.
 They also make sure that all documents are valid to put your name of the land register.
 Their fee depend on the value of the property.
 Don’t expect to understand any of their administrative German while making their deed, it’s purely formal that they enunciate orally all elements of the transaction and the contract.

 While not directly involved in the process for people who look to buy an apartment in Berlin, they are a valuable contact to have as they often provide all the documents to prospective buyers.
 Those documents give away important information about the property as we have seen.
 Most of the time however, the agency representing the seller has gathered those documents for the buyer already.